Overall GHG emission target and timing

 Allocation of GHG reductions to various sectors

-- ^ This section was prepared by Richard K. Lattanzio, Analyst in Environmental Policy, Congressional Research Service
+- ^ This section was prepared by Jane A. Leggett, Specialist in Environmental and Energy Policy, Congressional Research Service

 Note: The first version of this article was drawn from R40936 An Overview of Greenhouse Gas (GHG) Control Policies in Various Countries by Jane A. Leggett, Richard K. Lattanzio, Carl Ek, and Larry Parker, Congressional Research Service, November 30, 2009.